theronhitchman/linear-algebra/syllabus/index.md

 ## Assessment:

 I will be using a “standards based assessment” scheme for this course.
-See the [relevant handout][sba] for more detailed information.
+See the following discussion for more detailed information.
 Grades in this course are based on the following assessments:

 - in-class participation, focusing on finding and presenting solutions
 - several in-class assessments focused on linear algebra content knowledge
 - bi-weekly written homework
 - a "technology" gateway assessment
-- an optional project to complete an advanced learning objective

 If you feel uncertain about your progress in the course at any time, please contact me.